jasonmossing15/RemoteTerminal/Readme.md

 # Remote Terminal

-This lab has two main sections: use of picoblaze microblaze.
+This lab has two main sections: use of picoblaze and microblaze.
 The use of both these programs result in the same functionality.
 This functionality is the input of 3 character commands.
 When the commands swt or led are inputted then it will result in output of the switch values and input of 2 hexidecimal digits to output the respective led value.

 ## PicoBlaze
 PicoBlaze implementation invovled more work within the ISE Project Navigator, which is what we have been using.
 This was completed by using the openPICIDE program then converting the .psm file to a .vhd.
 Once this was completed then components and signals were connected in the ISE Project Navigator.
 The biggest issue I had with the PicoBlaze was the initial attempt to echo back a character.
-This was fixed by hooking up the opposite data present signals to the uart components, i.e: for the tx: `buffer_write => uart_rx_data_present,` and for rx: buffer_read => uart_tx_data_present,`.
+This was fixed by hooking up the opposite data present signals to the uart components, i.e: for the tx: `buffer_write => uart_rx_data_present,` and for rx: `buffer_read => uart_tx_data_present,`.
 This issue was also fixed by creating a valid test bench.
-After this step was complete then it was just comprehending what was in the readme and adding it in/ changing it when needed.
+After this step was complete then it was just comprehending what was in the datasheet and adding it in/changing it when needed.
 One example of this is the final read and write buffers.

 ```
 read_from_uart_rx <= '1' when (read_strobe = '1') and (port_id = x"AF") else